moo-kesh/hirist_plus_ext/README.md

 ## Usage

 1. Visit any job listing on [Hirist](https://www.hirist.tech/)
-2. Look for the "Find on LinkedIn" button near the company name
+2. Look for the research buttons below the job title
-3. Click the button to search for the company on LinkedIn
+3. Click either button to:
+   - Search for the company on LinkedIn
+   - Research company reviews and ratings on Glassdoor

 ## Development